vignankamarthi/Facial-Recognition-Software-Project/docs/docstring_template.md

    - `save_`: Methods that save data to files
    - `process_`: Methods that transform data
    - `analyze_`: Methods that examine data without modifying it
+   - `handle_`: Methods that manage exceptions or errors
+   - `validate_`: Methods that check input validity
+   - `format_`: Methods that format data for display or output

 ## Examples